 Lucas M. Miller

-Governor Tom Wolf appointed Lucas M. Miller as State Inspector General on July 18, 2020.
-Miller was appointed as the Acting State Inspector General on January 2, 2020.
-Previous to that he served as the Deputy State Inspector General, where he oversaw the office's daily operations and its transition to the law enforcement agency it now is.
+Governor Josh Shapiro appointed Lucas M. Miller to continue serving as State Inspector General, after serving under Governor Tom Wolf as the eleventh Inspector General of the Commonwealth of Pennsylvania.
+Previously, he served as the First Deputy State Inspector General, where he oversaw the office's daily operations and its transition to the law enforcement agency it now is.